 We recognise that some children may be more vulnerable to child on child abuse than others.
 For example, children who have already experienced abuse, those that have special educational needs or disabilities (SEND), children living in care and children who are LGBTQ+, may be more likely to face child on child abuse than other children.
 We recognise that girls are more likely to be the victims of child on child abuse than boys.
 Some children may face additional barriers to telling anyone about abuse because of their vulnerability, disability, sex, ethnicity and/or sexual orientation.
-We work to protect children with additional vulnerabilities by:
+We work to protect children with additional vulnerabilities by identifying our most vulnerable children, monitoring them closely and ensuring we provide appropriate interventions and support either though the curriculum, the family support workers, or the SENCO.